jackomosh/jackomosh/README.md

 ### Overview

-Software Developer and Technical Lead with over 6 years of experience engineering high-availability web applications, automating complex payment processing pipelines, and directing technical teams.
+I'm a Software Developer and Technical Lead with over 6 years of experience engineering high-availability web applications, automating complex payment processing pipelines, and directing technical teams.
 In addition to core software development, I bring extensive background as a Customer Support and Client Relations Lead with hands-on experience in technical customer support, sales, and marketing operations.

 * **Current Focus:** Full-stack ecosystem engineering, advanced system architectures, & technical leadership.
 * **Affiliation:** Apprentice at Zone01 Kisumu.